 H. Rafael Chacón is Professor of Art History and Criticism at The University of Montana-Missoula where he lectures on a broad range of art historical subjects.
-He received his doctorate in art history with honors from the University of Chicago, having been awarded numerous research fellowships to study in Europe, including an award from the Spanish Ministry of Culture for his dissertation on Michelangelism in renaissance sculpture.
-He has written on a range of topics related to renaissance and baroque art, both in Europe and in the Americas, most recently focusing on revival style architecture in the U.S. northwest during the late 19th century.
-Dr. Chacón has led numerous successful travel abroad trips to Italy and has been a speaker for the Smithsonian Journeys program in western, central, and eastern Europe.
+He received his doctorate in art history with honors from the University of Chicago, having been awarded numerous research fellowships to study in Europe, including an award from the Spanish Ministry of Culture for his dissertation on Michelangelism in Renaissance sculpture.
+He has written on a range of topics related to Renaissance and Baroque art, both in Europe and in the Americas, most recently focusing on revival style architecture in the U.S. northwest during the late 19th century.
+Rafael has led numerous successful travel abroad trips to Italy and has been an expert for Smithsonian Journeys programs in Western, Central, and Eastern Europe.

 WHAT OUR TRAVELERS SAY

 Wonderful, interesting lecturer and very well prepared.
 Rafael made the trip exceptional and that's how we describe the difference between Smithsonian and other tours.”

 Rafael is a passionate teacher and a talented lecturer.
 His presentations were completely engaging, enjoyable, and memorable.
 He is thoughtful, clever, funny, and informed.
 He has a particular talent for customizing his presentations for the particular audience.
 He was, in a word, superb.”